fooinha/nginx-json-log/README.md

 ### Configuration

-Each logging configuration is based on a http_log_json_format. (🍲)
+Each logging configuration is based on a json_log_format. (🍲)

-A http_log_json_format is a ';' separated list of items to include in the logging preparation.
+A json_log_format is a ';' separated list of items to include in the logging preparation.

-The left hand side part of item will be the JSON Path for the variable name The left hand side part can be prefixed with 's:', 'i:', 'r:', 'b:' or 'n:', so, the JSON encoding type can be controlled.
+The left hand side part of item will be the JSON Path for the variable name

+The left hand side part can be prefixed with 's:', 'i:', 'r:', 'b:' or 'n:', so, the JSON encoding type can be controlled.

 * 's:' - JSON string ( default )